pulzze/autoflow-documentation/docs/ids/action-array-intersperse/fields/element.md

-Value you want to put in Array's separator.
+The value you want to have interspersed within the array.